What is the Commodore Trail?

 How will the Master Plan improvements be funded?

-The Trail’s construction will likely be funded through an overlapping combination of federal, state and local governmental funds and private foundation capital grants.
-Operating program and maintenance funds will likely come from private foundations, corporation sponsors and private benefactors.
+The Trail’s construction will likely be funded through an overlapping combination of federal, state, and local government funds and private foundation capital grants.
+Operating program and maintenance funds will likely come from private foundations, corporate sponsors, and private benefactors.

 Who are the city agencies working on the Plan?

-Who will be responsible for ongoing maintenance of the Commodore Trail?
+Who will be responsible for the ongoing maintenance of the Commodore Trail?

 At the moment—early 2022—we don’t know.
 Many other similar trails in the US are maintained by private trail organizations.

 Your individual talents, experience, and perspective are important to the Commodore Trail’s future.
 The Friends serves to amplify your voice and team your talents with others that care deeply about our shared future.
 We ask that you join us.
 You can sign up here.

 The Commodore Trail will become and remain the most uniquely identifiable man-made element of Coconut Grove.
 For Grovites and our guests, the Trail will be our front porch, neighborhood promenade, and five-mile-long connection between our homes, schools, parks, churches, and businesses.
 Long after we’re gone, the Commodore Trail will be our shared legacy to the future generations of Coconut Grove.